strapdata/elassandra/docs/elassandra/source/operations.rst

 .. warning::

-   Elasticsearch `translog <https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-translog.html>`_ is disabled in Elassandra, so you might loose some indexed documents when closing an index if ``index.flush_on_close`` is *false*.
+   Elasticsearch `translog <https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-translog.html>`_ is disabled in Elassandra, so you might lose some indexed documents when closing an index if ``index.flush_on_close`` is *false*.

 Flush, refresh index
 ____________________

 A refresh makes all index updates performed since the last refresh available for search.
 By default, refresh is scheduled every second.
 By design, setting refresh=true on a index operation has no effect with Elassandra, because write operations are converted to CQL queries and documents are indexed later by a custom secondary index.
-So, the per-index refresh interval should be set carfully according to your needs.
+So, the per-index refresh interval should be set carefully according to your needs.

 .. code::

       curl -XPOST 'localhost:9200/my_index/_refresh'

-A flush basically write a lucene index on disk.
-Because document **_source** is stored in Cassandra table in elassandra, it make sense to execute a ``nodetool flush <keyspace> <table>`` to flush both Cassandra Memtables to SSTables and lucene files for all associated Elasticsearch indices.
+A flush basically write a lucene index to disk.
+Because document **_source** is stored in the Cassandra table in Elassandra, it make sense to execute a ``nodetool flush <keyspace> <table>`` to flush both Cassandra Memtables to SSTables and lucene files for all associated Elasticsearch indices.
-Moreover, remember that a ``nodetool snapshot``  also involve a flush before creating a snapshot.
+Moreover, remember that a ``nodetool snapshot``  also involves a flush before creating a snapshot.

 .. code::